abelcallejo/wordpress-environment/README.md

 Abbreviated as **W18T**, is a wordpress library for easily getting the major environment variables.

-Wordpress developers have a lot of concerns regarding the wordpress installations they their clients have.
+Wordpress developers have a lot of concerns regarding the wordpress installations that their clients have.
 1. What Wordpress version are my clients using?
 2. What PHP version are my clients using?
 3. Are my clients using Apache? or nginx? or IIS? and what version?